Basis-Theory/docs/source/includes/api-reference/_reactor_formulas.md

 Type | Description
 ---- | -----------
-`official` | Official formulas that are built and supported by Basis Theory and its authorized partners `private` | Private formulas which are only available to your tenant
+`official` | Official formulas that are built and supported by Basis Theory and its authorized partners `private` | Private formulas which are only available to your Tenant

 ## Create Reactor Formula